zenml-io/zenml/README.md

 The dashboard can also be deployed with a server on any cloud service (see Deploy ZenML section).

+## 🍰 ZenBytes
+New to MLOps?
+Get up to speed by visiting the [ZenBytes](https://github.com/zenml-io/zenbytes) repo.

+>ZenBytes is a series of short practical MLOps lessons taught using ZenML.
+>It covers many of the [core concepts](https://docs.zenml.io/getting-started/core-concepts) widely used in ZenML and MLOps in general.

+## 📜 ZenFiles
+Already comfortable with ZenML and wish to elevate your pipeline into production mode?
+Check out [ZenFiles](https://github.com/zenml-io/zenfiles).

+>ZenFiles is a collection of production-grade ML use-cases powered by ZenML.
+They are fully fleshed out, end-to-end projects that showcase ZenML's capabilities.
+They can also serve as a template from which to start similar projects.

 # Infrastructure Requirements

 ## ☁️ Deploy ZenML